-Beginning Fall 2015 admission requirements for the Practical Nursing program will change.
-Please note the following information and the required courses if you plan to apply for admission beginning Fall 2015.
-If you have been accepted into the Fall 2014 class there is no change from the previous requirements.
+Fall 2015 admission requirements for the Practical Nursing program have changed.
+Please note the following information and the required courses if you plan to apply for admission.

 The Certificate of Achievement in Practical Nursing prepares students to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) to become Licensed Practical Nurses (LPNs).
 Licensed Practical nurses work in a variety of health care settings under the supervision of a physician or registered nurse.
 More information about Licensed Practical Nursing can be accessed at http://www.onetonline.org/crosswalk